Vaniahchristian/Heart-Disease-Diagnosis-System/README.md

 Ensure both the backend and frontend servers are running.

 Open your web browser and navigate to http://localhost:3000.

 Fill out the form with the required patient features and click "Predict".

 The application displays the prediction result, probability, and feature contributions.

 8. **How the Model Works**
 The heart disease prediction model is built through the following steps:

 Preprocessing: Normalization and encoding of categorical variables.

-Model Training: The model is trained with a supervised learning algorithm (e.g., Random Forest, Logistic Regression).
+Model Training: The model is trained with a supervised learning algorithm ( Logistic Regression).

 Model Evaluation: Evaluated with metrics such as accuracy, precision, recall, and F1-score.

 Predictions: Input features are scaled using the pre-trained scaler and passed to the model for prediction.

 Interpretability: SHAP values are calculated to understand which features influenced the prediction most.

 These values are displayed to the user.

-Contributing
+10. **Contributing**
 Contributions are welcome!
 To contribute, please fork the repository and create a pull request with your changes.

 9.**Important Links**